JAParedes/mavesp8266/README.md

 1. Open VSCode, and search for the PlatformIO IDE in the VSCode Extension Manager to install it, as shown in [this page](https://platformio.org/install/ide?install=vscode).
 1. Install PlatformIO shell commands by following [these instructions](https://docs.platformio.org/en/stable/core/installation/shell-commands.html#piocore-install-shell-commands).
 1. Run ```git clone --recursive https://github.com/JAParedes/mavesp8266.git''' and go into the **mavesp8266** directory.
-1. Connect the ESP-01S and the Programming Board vis the USB port and run ```pio run -e esp01_1m_MCU -t upload```.
+1. Connect the ESP-01S and the Programming Board via the USB port and run ```pio run -e esp01_1m_MCU -t upload```.

+In the case where the PlatformIO IDE can't find the Python Interpreter, run ```sudo apt-get install python3-venv``` and restart the IDE (for more details, go [here](https://github.com/platformio/platformio-core-installer/issues/1774)).

 The ESP board will be in access point mode initially.
 To change its properties, power up the ESP board and connect to the **PixRacer** network with the password **pixracer**.
 Then, using a web browser, access [http://192.168.4.1](http://192.168.4.1) and click on setup.
-The description of the available options are shown in [here.](HTTP.md)
+The description of the available options are shown [here.](HTTP.md)

 ### Useful commands: